Function db

 • factor (optional) - The factor by which the straight-line depreciation rate is multiplied (default is 2 for double-declining balance)

-• round (optional) - A tuple specifying the number of decimal places and a rounding strategy for the amounts (dp, RoundingStrategy), default is no rounding of calculations.
-The final depreciation expense is adjusted to ensure the remaining book value is equal to the salvage value. rust_decimal::RoundingStrategy::MidpointNearestEven (“Bankers Rounding”) is likely what you are looking for as the rounding strategy.
+• round (optional) - A tuple specifying the number of decimal places and a rounding strategy for the amounts (dp, RoundingMode), default is no rounding of calculations.
+The final depreciation expense is adjusted to ensure the remaining book value is equal to the salvage value.

 If rounding is enabled, the final period will be adjusted to “zero” out the remaining book value to the salvage value.